andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 $$ y_{i, t + 1} = \beta_0 + \beta_1 (x_{it} - \bar{x}_i) + \beta_2 \bar{x}_i + \ldots $$ {#eq:re-within-between}

 While this model specification is at first a little unwieldy, it has multiple benefits.
 The coefficients for demeaned (or *within*) variables in this kind of random effects model are  roughly equivalent to their corresponding coefficients in a fixed effects model, and are thus generally the coefficients of interest.
 These coefficients can be interpreted like standard regression coefficients: on average, accounting for differences over time, a unit change in $x_t$ in a given country corresponds to a $\beta_1$ change in $y_{t+1}$.
 The *between* effects, on the other hand, reflect the cross-sectional variance and do not indicate changes in variable values.
 Instead, these coefficients show how the average level of each explanatory variable is related to the dependent variable: on average, countries with higher (or lower) $x$ tend to have higher (or lower) $y$.
 Fixed effects models assume that these between coefficients are zero, which leads to Bell and Jones's primary criticism of fixed effects regression—too much between-unit variance is swallowed up by fixed effects and helpful information is lost.
 A random effects model specified in this manner clearly separates the within from the between effects.

+We use models with split *within* and *between* covariates and crossed country and year random effects for our first three hypotheses.
+The unit of analysis in our fourth hypothesis is slightly different, however, since it is the sum of all a country's neighbors and correspondingly double counts the variation of countries (e.g. the variable for both Rwanda and Burundi includes aid to Uganda).
+As such, we omit country-level random effects and include random effects only for year.

 # Results and Analysis